EstherBear/FAT12inC/README.md

 ## Note
 This is an assignment for my os class and anybody can refer to this work for your practice.

 But please just do not copy the whole projects directly.
 My motivation is to provide a possible version for anyone who has difficulty in finishing the whole system on their own.

+Welcome to raise issues for bugs or questions about this work.

+## Future work
+I will provide a version commented with English.
+And welcome you guys who could provide an English version to send a pull request.